 In 1987, the pool was opened to the public, and by 1994, a clinic for skin conditions was built on site.
 After this, tourism here was in full swing, with over 50,000 visitors a year coming throughout the 1990s.
 That may seem like a lot, but it’s nothing compared to what was about to happen in the coming decades.

 After Iceland recovered from its financial crisis in 2011, tourism to the country started to boom.
 People were interested in seeing the beautiful, unique, and sometimes eerie geographical structures located throughout the island.
 But they also wanted to experience the majesty of the massive Blue Lagoon spa.
-Thanks in part to social media and television influence, it is estimated that over 1.3 million people visit the attraction every year!
+Thanks in part to social media and television influence, it is estimated that over 1.3 million people visit this important Icelandic landmark every year!

 Where is the Blue Lagoon?